 Occasionally an employee may be required to take a prolonged leave of absence due to a serious illness or injury for either themselves or a family member or to bond with a new child (approved Family Medical Leave).
-Foothill Transit will pay PFL payments to eligible employees approximately 60 to 70% of weekly pay, up to \$1,252 per week for the equivalent of six weeks.
+Foothill Transit will pay PFL payments to eligible employees according to the regulations set forth in the California Employment Development Department.
 PFL will be coordinated with the employee's PTO bank to provide full pay until the PTO bank is depleted.
 PFL may be taken intermittently.